 Bierkeller, 6 Thomas Steers Way, L1 8LW

-5. PINS Social Club
+4. PINS Social Club

 PINS Social Club, 45 – 61 Duke Street, L1 5AP

-8. Pattersons
+5. Pattersons

-Another gem in the Baltic Triangle, not forgetting their OG in the city centre, where you watch the Euros at is Pattersons.
+Another gem in the Baltic Triangle, not forgetting their OG in the city centre, where you watch the Euros is Pattersons.
 There’s nothing quite like a pint of beer and crispy fried chicken whilst watching the football and luckily this bar and restaurant has got us covered.
 You can munch on Pattersons’ buttermilk chicken whilst witnessing penalties as they are taking bookings to watch the tournament via their website.
 Plus, they are launching a number of new specials as well as some drinks offers during the tournament.

 Pattersons, 28 Gradwell Street, L1 4JH